tomcam/vuepress.github.io/default1.md

 * Open a terminal window and run `vuepress dev` on the command line.
 This generates a website from your VuePress source files, which include at a minimum `README.md`, and runs a webserver on your computer
 * Open a browser window to [http://localhost:8080/](http://localhost:8080/) to see the live site
-* Make changes to your markup files or create new ones.
+* Make changes to your markdown files or create new ones.
 VuePress sees they've been created and automatically generates new output each time you save a file

 ## Opening a terminal